-Today’s nuclear power plant operators want safety-related systems that work for multiple decades without major upgrades.
-Previous generation digital I&C systems required frequent firmware updates and proved difficult to manage under current cybersecurity and regulatory constraints.
+Nuclear power plant operators want safety-related systems that work for multiple decades without major upgrades.
+Previous generation digital I&C systems fell short of this expectation, proving difficult to manage under current cybersecurity and regulatory constraints.

-The SER-approved HIPS FPGA was designed with you in mind.
-It doesn’t attempt to push the boundaries of modern technology.
-It won't do your taxes, but it also won't raise eyebrows from upper management nor the NRC.
+The SER-approved HIPS FPGA platform was designed to address these challenges and make safety-related digital I&C systems easier to install and maintain.
 It simply performs with robust, analog-like reliability while providing essential diagnostics for plants to reduce O&M costs.

 Reactor Protection System Architecture